The Amex EveryDay® Preferred Credit Card from American Express

 Noteworthy perks: Earn 50% more points: Use your Card 30 or more times on purchases in a billing period and get 50% more points on those purchases less returns and credits.
 Terms apply.
 See Rates & Fees

 |Amex Membership Rewards points can be incredibly valuable if you know how to use them.
 In general, if you use Membership Rewards points to pay for merchandise or travel, you won't get good value from your points.
 One exception is with the Business Platinum card where you'll get a 35% point rebate when using points to book certain flights.
 This gives you approximately 1.5 cents per point value, which is pretty good.
 Another exception is with the Business Gold Card where you'll get a 25% point rebate when using points to book certain flights.
 This gives you approximately 1.33 cents per point value.
 If you don't have either card, then your best bet is to transfer points to airline miles in order to book high value awards.
 More details can be found here: Amex Membership Rewards Complete Guide.

 Amex Application Tips

-- Safe to Apply: Amex is the safest bank for trying your luck at a new welcome bonus.
-They don’t usually issue a hard pull when denying your application.
+- Safe to Apply: Amex is the safest bank for trying your luck at earning a new welcome bonus offer.
+They don’t usually issue a hard pull when denying your application, and if you already have an Amex card, they won't usually issue a hard pull when approved for another one.
 Plus, they’ll now warn you during the application process if you’re not eligible for the bonus.